lixueying/react-with-webpack/README.md

 You could download this repo and write your business code so that you don't need to build local env.

 # Quick Start
-`./startLocal.sh`
-It will start docker, you should do npm install inside docker.
+It will start docker, will do npm install inside docker.

-## Install dependencies
-Run `npm i` in docker
+`docker build --tag xiaoming .`
+`docker run --rm -d -p 3333:80 xiaoming`

 ## Dev mode
 Run `npm run start` to start development server in local